Vestmannaeyjar – Þar sem hjartað slær…!

 The Vestmannaeyjar Island Festival

 It was then when I first heard about the local music festival.
 It had just been held a couple of weeks before I visited.
 I went on a boat trip around the island, and the captain – who also treated his guests on a saxophone solo to demonstrate the incredible accoustics in one of the island’s sea caves – told me all about it.
 He learned me how to pronounce this bewildering looking word that is the name of the festival: Þjóðhátíð.
-And the name of the holiday when it takes place: Verslunarmannahelgi.
+And the name of the public holiday when it takes place: Verslunarmannahelgi.
 It’s the weekend before the first Monday in August.

-Þjóðhátíð festival fireworks in Herjólfsdalur.
+Vestmannaeyjar Þjóðhátíð festival fireworks in Herjólfsdalur.

 Essential itinerary items